Packsolite/mynpc/README.md

 MyNPC allows players to create their own NPCs on their plot with ease.
 The plugin was previously developed for a citybuild server called "VaroxCraft.de".
 As the server was shut down early this year, i am releasing some stuff i made for free.

 As it was originally designed for a german server all messages are in german.
-However, they can be changed in `de.liquiddev.mynpc.Texts.java`
+However, they can be changed in `de.packsolite.mynpc.Texts.java`

 ## Permissions
 - `mynpc.use` (if enabled in config)